Goke, Body Snatcher from Hell: Plot

 The passengers argue about whether extraterrestrials would invade Earth.
 Professor Sagai theorizes that the hijacker turned into a vampire.
 Mano challenges them to prove there are vampires, causing the others to plan to sacrifice someone to the Gokemidoro.
 The survivors shove the teenager outside as the hijacker slowly advances towards him.
 The teenager pulls out the bomb he has been hiding and threatens to blow up the plane unless they let him back in.
-They do not, and the teenager triggers the bomb, killing himself and blowing a large opening in the airplane, wounding Professor Sagai.
+They refuse, and the teenager triggers the bomb, killing himself and blowing a large opening in the airplane, wounding Professor Sagai.
 Mano runs off with Mrs. Neal.
-When the hijacker catches up with them, Mano pushes Mrs. Neal to the hijacker to save himself.
+When the hijacker catches up with them, Mano pushes Mrs. Neal toward hijacker to save himself.
 Mrs. Neal shoots several times but misses.
 The hijacker kills her.

 Mano escapes back to the plane with the hijacker right behind him.
 The remaining survivors leave the plane to help Mano, but he runs past them, locking the plane door behind him.
 While Mano watches from inside the airplane, Sugisaka tosses a bucket of airplane fuel at the hijacker, then sets him on fire.

-The Gokemidoro crawls out of the burning hijacker, creeps in the plane, and enters Professor Sagai's forehead.
-Sagai drains Mano, then turns to Sugisaka and Kuzumi, who escape.
-Sagai follows until he is swept off a hill by a landslide.
+The Gokemidoro crawls out of the burning hijacker, creeps into the plane, and enters Professor Sagai's forehead.
+Sagai drains Mano, then turns to Sugisaka and Kuzumi, who manage to escape.
+Sagai follows them until he is swept off a hill by a landslide.
 Sugisaka and Kuzumi keep running while Sagai goes back to the spaceship.
 Once there, the Gokemidoro crawls out, reducing Sagai to dust.

 Sugisaka and Kuzumi reach a highway, finding every human in the cars and the city dead.
 The Gokemidoro informs them that no one will be spared.

 In the epilogue, Sugisaka and Kuzumi are wandering on rocky terrain.
-In orbit around Earth, a whole fleet of Gokemidoro spaceships await the order to attack.
+In orbit around Earth, a whole fleet of Gokemidoro spaceships awaits the order to attack.